StaxWP/visibility-logic-elementor/readme.txt

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Display Conditions for Elementor — conditional visibility rules to show or hide widgets by user role, ACF fields, device type, date & time, browser and more.
+Display Conditions for Elementor: conditional visibility rules to show or hide widgets by user role, ACF fields, device type, date & time, browser and more.

 == Description ==

 **Visibility Logic** adds focused **Display Conditions for Elementor** to every widget, section, and container.
-Use conditional display rules to control exactly who sees what, when, and on which device — without writing a single line of code.
+Use conditional display rules to control exactly who sees what, when, and on which device without writing a single line of code.

 By default, hidden elements are removed from the HTML instead of only hidden with CSS.
 If you need the markup to stay in the DOM, enable the **Keep HTML / Hide by CSS** option.